boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-web-forms.md

     ![Parsing embed Config](/static/assets/javascript/sample/images/asp-net-webforms-parse-json.png)

- 2. The `Init()` function renders the dashboard using the retrieved data from the `embedConfig.json`.
+ 2. The `Init()` function renders the dashboard by using the data retrieved from the `embedConfig.json` file.

     ![Dashboard rendering](/static/assets/javascript/sample/images/asp-net-webforms-renderdashboard.png)

- 3. Before rendering, the `authorizationUrl` is called, which redirects to the `AuthorizationServer` action in the `Default.aspx`, which generates the `EmbedSignature` using the embed secret from the `embedConfig.json`.
+ 3. Before rendering, the `authorizationUrl` is called, which redirects to the `AuthorizationServer` action in the `Default.aspx` page.
+This action generates the `EmbedSignature` using the embed secret from the `embedConfig.json` file.

     ![Authorize Server URL](/static/assets/javascript/sample/images/asp-net-webforms-authorize.png)

  4. These details will be sent to the Bold BI server and validated there.
-Once details are validated, the dashboard starts to render.
+Once the details are validated, the dashboard will start to render.

 ## Steps to create new ASP.NET Web Forms application to embed dashboard

  1. Start Visual Studio and click `Create a new project`.

- 2. Choose ASP.NET Web Application (.NET Framework), then click `Next.`
+ 2. Choose the ASP.NET Web Application (.NET Framework), and then click `Next.`

     ![SelectProject](/static/assets/javascript/sample/images/MVC_framework.png)

- 3. Change the project name as you want, then click `Create`.
+ 3. Change the project name as you desire, and then click on `Create`.

- 4. Choose Web Forms and Web API, then click `Create`.
+ 4. Choose Web Forms and Web API, and then click `Create`.

     ![SelectProject](/static/assets/javascript/sample/images/asp_net_create_project.png)

- 5. Please ensure you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.
+ 5. Please ensure that you have enabled embed authentication on the `embed settings` page.
+If it is not currently enabled, please refer to the following image or detailed [instructions](/site-administration/embed-settings/#get-embed-secret-code) to enable it.
     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

- 6. To download the `embedConfig.json` file, follow this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) for reference.
-Additionally, you can refer to the following image for visual guidance.
+ 6. To download the `embedConfig.json`, please follow this [link](/site-administration/embed-settings/#get-embed-configuration-file) for reference.
+Furthermore, you can refer to the accompanying image for visual guidance.

     ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
     ![SelectProject](/static/assets/javascript/sample/images/prop-core.png)

- 7. Copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/aspnet-web-forms-sample/tree/master/BoldBIEmbedSample) within the application.
-Please ensure you have placed it in the application, as shown in the following image.
+ 7. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/aspnet-web-forms-sample/tree/master/BoldBIEmbedSample) within the application.
+Please make sure that you have correctly placed it in the application, as demonstrated in the image below.

     ![EmbedConfig image](/static/assets/javascript/sample/images/asp-net-webforms-embed-config.png)

  8. Create the `EmbedClass.cs` class within the models folder.
-This class should define certain properties used to retrieve dashboard details from the server.
-Ensure the `System.Runtime.Serialization` and `System` namespaces are included in the `EmbedClass.cs` model file.
+This class should define specific properties that are used to retrieve dashboard details from the server.
+Make sure to include the `System.Runtime.Serialization` and `System` namespaces in the `EmbedClass.cs` model file.

     ```js
     public class EmbedClass